 In order for us to make sure you have the support you need to complete your online education, please take a moment to complete this survey.

+We know that COVID-19 has negatively impacted many students, especially financially.
 The United States recently made Higher Education Emergency Relief Fund (HEERF III) funding available to Mendocino College as part of the American Rescue Plan (ARP).
 These emergency financial aid grants will be made available to students who have experienced financial expenses due to the disruptions caused by the COVID-19 virus.
-We have funds to disperse to eligible students for the Summer 2021 term.
-Please complete this SURVEY to determine your eligibility.
+Please complete the HEERF Survey to determine your eligibility.
 Once this information is reviewed, the Financial Aid Office will determine your eligibility and make the funding available to you as quickly as possible.
-If you have any questions contact the Financial Aid Office at firstname.lastname@example.org.
+If you have any questions contact the Financial Aid Office at email@example.com.

 Food Pantry services are FREE for all current Mendocino College students.
 We are currently offering Food Pantry pick up at each of our locations.
 Call 707-263-4944 (Lake Center), 707-459-6224 (North County Center), or 707-961-2200 (Coast Center) to request food pantry items from our center locations during business hours.
 For the Ukiah campus, please stop by our library during business hours to complete the form in person.
 For updated facility hours during the pandemic, please visit:www.mendocino.edu/announcements.